harimsng/harimsng.github.io/_posts/2024-12-30-Git_Basic_Usage.md

 Print staged files and untracked files and other useful information such as current branch name and unstage command.

 #### git commit
 Commit staged files.
-This will create a save point that stores current state of the repository.
-Commit logs for the repository are stored at `.git`
+This will create a save point that reflects changed state of the repository.

 A commit log includes commit hash, author, date and comment.
 You can change branch to other commit by using `git checkout COMMIT_HASH` command.